 In addition to stocking the above panel moulding profiles, we can also supply a variety of additional styles in several other wood species.
 This moulding can be produced and made available to you in a timely manner in order to prevent delays in your projects.

-If you would like to see our entire selection of profiles that we carry in stock or have available for order, please visit one of our St. Charles Hardwoods store locations or contact our hardwood lumber company.
+If you would like to see our entire selection of profiles that we carry in stock or have available for order, please visit our St. Charles Hardwoods store or contact our hardwood lumber company.
 With our entire selection of many different styles and profiles of moulding, you are sure to find the moulding and other decorative wood elements that you need for any project.

 Panel moulding was originally used in the 1700’s in the elegant homes built during the Georgian period.
 Through the use of panel moulding on walls, ceilings, and doors, rooms were transformed to levels of elegance and grandeur.
 Today, panel moulding is still used to add dimension, depth, and style to any plain surface.
 Panel moulding can be used alone or in combination with other moulding including crown moulding, chair rails, and other decorative elements.